premprabhat/GCP/_index.md

 hide_summary: true
 weight: 3
 description: >
-    Learning path for software developers about how to deploy Arm based VMs on GCP via console and gcloud.
+    Learning path for software developers about how to deploy Arm based VMs on GCP via GUI and Terraform.
 ---

 ## Learning Objectives

 By the end of this learning path, you will be able to:

-* Deploy Arm based VMs on GCP via console.
+* Deploy Arm based VMs on GCP via GUI.
-* Deploy Arm based VMs on GCP via gcloud.
+* Deploy Arm based VMs on GCP via Terraform.

-## Pre-requisites
+## Prerequisites

 * An Google Cloud Platform(GCP) account